csuwebdev/csuwebdev.github.io/README.md

 ### Posts and Collections

-To add new content with Jekyll, you create a new file in one of the collections folders (_posts, _events, _meetings, and _quizzes).
+To add new content with Jekyll, you create a new file in the _posts folder.
 Content can be written in markdown or HTML.
-You can generate a new post in the _posts folder by typing
+You can generate a new post by typing

 ````
 $ rake new title="post title"